 April 1, 2021

 Are you looking for the best Amish Shops in Lancaster PA?
 You should be!
 It’s an authentic way to explore our Amish countryside, meet and interact with our Amish neighbors, and support Amish family owned businesses.
-There’s a wide array of Amish shops and small businesses located throughout the Lancaster County.
+There’s a wide array of Amish stores and small businesses located throughout the Lancaster County.
 In this list you’ll find shops who make and sell food, gifts, candles, toys, quilts, furniture, and more.
 Plus there are a few “General Stores” that are either Amish-owned, or are places where Amish families shop to meet their own household needs.

 In Lancaster County it’s all about the food!
 This is the bread basket of America, where so many staples are grown & made.
 The Amish are well known for growing foods and foods that they often sell at roadside stands.
 Here are our favorite Amish-owned food makers: